Interaction Evolved-Learned Cooperation

 Selection can act on:

-- learning parameters
+- reinforcement-learning parameters (

 Testable Predictions